tomato42/tls13-spec/draft-ietf-tls-tls13.md

-> This message conveys the client's certificate chain to the server; the server will use it when verifying the CertificateVerify message (when the client authentication is based on signing) or calculating the premaster secret (for non-ephemeral Diffie-Hellman).
+> This message conveys the client's certificate chain to the server; the server will use it when verifying the CertificateVerify message (when the client authentication is based on signing).
 The certificate MUST be appropriate for the negotiated cipher suite's key exchange algorithm, and any negotiated extensions.

 In particular: